maevecrossan/peaceful-path/README.md

 #### Centred Content

-Each block of content in this project lives in the centre of each page.
-I made this choice because I wanted the layout to remain consistent regardless of what device the user was using.
+Each block of content in this project is centred on the page.
+This ensures the layout stays consistent across all devices.

 I also didn’t want to space elements too far apart and create awkward gaps that needed filling.
 I wanted to maintain a simplistic yet distinct appearance.
-I have included screenshots fo the content below.
+I have included screenshots of the content below.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="docs/screenshots/mobile-demo-screenshot.png" alt="screenshot of the homepage on a 320px device" height=400px>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="docs/screenshots/tablet-demo-screenshot.png" alt="screenshot of the homepage on a 768px device" height=400px>
 <img src="docs/screenshots/4k-demo-screenshot.png" alt="screenshot of the homepage on a 4k screen" width="500px">